 3. Memories of your loved one, your life with them, and their death are a vital part of your history.
-These experiences likely inform parts of your life, such as who you are today, family dynamics, etc. Connecting with your past allows you to understand better your life in the present as well as important things about life, loss, grief, and (eventually) healing.
+These experiences likely inform parts of your life, such as who you are today, family dynamics, etc. Connecting with your past allows you to understand important things about life, loss, grief, and (eventually) healing.

 4. When someone avoids their grief—perhaps because they want to avoid distressing thoughts and emotions—they sometimes wind up disconnecting from memories of their loved one as well.
-Finding ways to connect with your loved one – both through remembering them and by finding ways they continue to live on in the present – can be incredibly headling.
+Finding ways to connect with your loved one, both through remembering them and by finding ways they continue to live on in the present, can be incredibly healing.
 But sometimes you have to confront the most difficult parts of grief to get to this place.

 A common cause of absent grief is chronic avoidance.
 When someone uses avoidance in grief, usually, it's because they don't want to experience painful thoughts and emotions related to the loved one's death or their ongoing grief.
 They avoid experiencing these things by:

-- Isolating: Staying away from people and places that might bring up their grief.
-And people who might make them feel bad for grieving or push them to feel better before they're ready.
+- Isolating.
+They may stay away from people and places that could bring up their grief, as well as people who might make them feel bad for grieving or push them to feel better before they're ready.

-- Eliminating reminders: Avoiding anything that might bring up memories.
-For example, never opening the door to their loved one's room or putting all their loved one's photos away.
+- Eliminating Reminders.
+They may avoid anything that could bring up memories; for example, never opening the door to their loved one's room or putting all their loved one's photos away.

-- Saying "I'm fine” and throwing all their time and attention into other people, work, etc
+- Saying "I'm Fine".
+They may over-rely on this phrase, then throw all their time and attention into other people, work, etc

-It's important to note, sometimes a little avoidance is helpful.
+It's important to note that, sometimes, a little avoidance is helpful.
 Someone might need a little time before feeling strong enough to face certain reminders.
 Or a person might need to find ways to avoid their grief so they can focus on other things like work and school.
 It's okay to avoid grief at times as long as you also make space and time for coping with it as well.